seadogger-tech/seadogger-homelab/docs/wiki/20-HDHomeRun-Guide.md

 ![accent-divider.svg](images/accent-divider.svg)
 # HDHomeRun Guide Utility

 A Python utility that fetches the HDHomeRun XMLTV guide using the network device's DeviceAuth code to query the HDHomeRun API.
-The guide is saved locally for use with Jellyfin or other media applications.
+The guide is saved to Nextcloud storage for use with Jellyfin.

+> **⚠️ Important:** The guide file **must** be written to Nextcloud storage (not `/media`).
+Jellyfin's `/media` mount is **read-only**.
+Use the Kubernetes CronJob method below for automated updates.

 ![accent-divider.svg](images/accent-divider.svg)
 ## Overview

-This script automates the process of downloading EPG (Electronic Program Guide) data from HDHomeRun devices, making it easy to integrate live TV guide information into your homelab media server.
+This script automates the process of downloading EPG (Electronic Program Guide) data from HDHomeRun devices, making it easy to integrate live TV guide information into Jellyfin via Nextcloud.

 **Use Cases:**
 - Jellyfin live TV guide integration
 - Automated EPG updates for media servers
 - Offline TV guide storage

+**Storage Architecture:**
+- **Nextcloud** owns the data at `/media/data/HomeMedia/files/Live_TV_Guide/xmltv.xml` (www-data UID:33)
+- **Jellyfin** reads the file via read-only `/media` mount
+- **Updates** must write to Nextcloud namespace with proper permissions

 ![accent-divider.svg](images/accent-divider.svg)
 ## Features

 - **Configurable discovery endpoint** – Point the script at any HDHomeRun device on your network
-- **Configurable target** – Write the XML to any local file path
+- **Configurable target** – Write the XML to any writable file path
 - **No external dependencies** – Uses only Python standard library (`urllib`, `argparse`)
-- **Automated scheduling** – Can be run as a cron job for regular updates
+- **Kubernetes CronJob ready** – Designed for automated scheduling in the cluster

 ![accent-divider.svg](images/accent-divider.svg)
 ## Location